 When your child suffers a serious accident or injury, call 9-1-1.
 They can provide medical care to restore breathing, stop bleeding, or administer life-saving medications while your child is on the way to the emergency room.

-At Katy ER, you can just walk in.
+At ER, you can just walk in.
 We’re open 24/7/365 for whenever your child needs quick medical care.